 Tesla is also a self-driving truck company as they also have the technology for big trucks like semis.
-Meaning any jobs to do with driving will go away.
+This means any jobs to do with driving will go away.

 Google started the self-driving car project in 2009, and the goal was to drive autonomously throughout ten uninterrupted 100-mile routes.

 The autonomous driving technology company, Waymo, became a company owned by Alphabet (Google’s parent company).
-Therefore Google’s autonomous vehicle project became Waymo.
+Therefore Google’s independent vehicle project became Waymo.

-Don’t count Apple out either because they have a “secret autonomous vehicle” project of their own.
+Don’t count Apple out either because they have a “secret autonomous vehicle” project.

 Speaking of Apple, do you remember the last project Steve Jobs worked on called Siri?

-Siri brought us things like Amazon’s Alexa or Google’s Home Mini, etc. AI examples are everything from Siri for the iPhone to the machines at the bank that give you money.
+Siri brought us things like Amazon’s Alexa or Google’s Home Mini.
+AI examples are everything from Siri for the iPhone to the machines at the bank that give you money.

 AI is even changing the way we see the world.
 Psychedelics invented by Artificial Intelligence

-AI has made life a lot easier, well at the same time, it allows people to be far too lazy.
+AI has made life a lot easier.
+But, at the same time, it allows people to be far too lazy.

 Artificial intelligence vs machine learning is very similar, and both are growing exponentially.
-And soon, machines will create better machines than any human is capable of creating.
+And soon, machines will create better machines than any human can produce.